Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 .. note::

-   This option is not yet available for Cycles
+   This option is not yet available for Cycles.